Safe Use of Shop Fans

 Safety Reminders

-- Avoid blowing dust toward workers.
+- Avoid blowing debris toward workers.

 Ask the Crew